Skip to main content

 Overview

-LeadExec is a lead distribution platform that automates capturing, qualifying, and delivering leads through channels like ping-post, HTTP posts, email, and SMS.
-It’s designed to get the highest-quality leads to your buyers or sales teams efficiently.
+LeadExec is a lead distribution platform that automates capturing, qualifying, and delivering leads through channels such as ping-post, HTTP posts, email, live call transfers, and SMS notifications.
+It’s designed to efficiently get the highest-quality leads to your buyers or sales teams.

 Step 1: Set Up Your Lead Types